atomicdata-dev/atomic-data-docs/src/core/json-ad.md

 Nested Resources can be _named_ or _anonymous_.
 An _Anonymous Nested Resource_ does not have it's own `@id` field.
 It _does_ have its own unique [path](./paths.md), which can be used as its identifier.
-The `path` of the example above is `https://example.com/arnold https://example.com/properties/address`.
+The `path` of the anonymous resource in the example above is `https://example.com/arnold https://example.com/properties/address`.

 ## JSON-AD Parsers, serializers and other libraries